impuremaths/impuremaths.github.io/_posts/2021-02-27-order-execution-ii.md

 However, there exists an argument that the market maker infrastructure can actually benefit retail investors.

-The argument essentially suggests that there are three tiers of traders, each with less insider knowledge than the next:
+The argument is founded on the premise that there are essentially three tiers of traders, each with less insider knowledge than the next:

 1. Retail traders,
 2. Market makers,